helium/HIP/xx-restore-first-to-witness.md

 ## Motivation

-The motovation here is to move to reward the "best" setup hotspots in an area.
+The motivation here is to move to reward the "best" setup hotspots in an area.
 The IOT PoC WG is focusing on improving PoC to reward for the better utilised hotspots in an area, this is one step of that by rewarding the best setup hotspots rather than anyone who heard it within 20 minutes.